ryor/ryor/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/movecodemove/ryor.svg)](https://codecov.io/gh/movecodemove/ryor)
 [![License](https://img.shields.io/github/license/movecodemove/ryor.svg)](https://github.com/movecodemove/ryor/blob/master/LICENSE)

 No plugins, no global dependencies, no cluttering of a project root with configuration files or a package.json file with configuration details and lengthy, difficult-to-mantain scripts.
-Simply install development dependencies as usual with **npm** or **yarn** and **node run** will list available project tasks and tools.
+Simply install development dependencies as usual with **npm** or **yarn** and `node run` will list available project tasks and tools.

 ### Tools that "do one thing and do it well"

-Like the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), **ryor** projects prefer tools should "do one thing and do it well" over "pluggable" task runners that requiring unevenly maintained 3rd-party plugins (like Gulp, Grunt, Webpack, etc.).
+Like the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), **ryor** projects prefer tools should "do one thing and do it well" over task runners that requiring unevenly maintained 3rd-party plugins (like Gulp, Grunt, Webpack, etc.).

 ### Package scripts